Becoming an adult

 It is important that you are in a safe relationship and no one is trying to harm you or make you do things you don't want to do.
 This can include being touched without your consent.
 As well as being asked to perform sexual acts or having inappropriate pictures taken of you.

-You can get support from Domestic abuse in Kent and Medway or White Ribbon.
+You can get support from domestic abuse in Kent and Medway or White Ribbon.

 Or, you can download one of the below reports, to find out more about domestic abuse in the UK: